borrja02/BCS_theory_superconductivity/README.md

-# Foundations of Superconductivity: From Phenomenology to BCS Theory
+# Foundations of superconductivity.
+From phenomenology to BCS theory.

 This repository contains a comprehensive theoretical study on the physics of superconductors, structured as an analytical progression from macroscopic phenomena to the microscopic many-body formalism.
 The work is largely based on the framework established in *Many-Body Quantum Theory in Condensed Matter Physics* by Bruus & Flensberg, focusing on the emergence of superconductivity as a macroscopic quantum state.